bascrezee/trend_framework/README.md

 ### Clone this repository
 Navigate to the directory where you want the software to be installed and clone this repository.
 The Jupyter notebook is started with the command `jupyter-notebook`.

-ECV evaluator guidance [in construction]
+Framework testing guidance [in construction]
 ===========================================
 The aim of this framework to (1) analyze the dataset on the presence of potential breakpoints and (2) to calculate the length of the timeseries that is needed to detect a trend larger than a certain magnitude (which can be taken to be the GCOS stability).
 The framework is in development, therefore, don't hesitate to provide feedback, contribute to the code, or to the documentation by opening an issue.